UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

   - `set secondaryRole.defaultStrategy [ simple | advanced ]` sets the default resolution strategy to be used.
 Furthermore, `ifPrimary/ifSecondary` can specify explicitly which strategy to use (e.g., `ifPrimary advancedStrategy final tapKey a`).
     - simple strategy listens for other key activations until the dual-role key is released.
 If there is any such activation, it activates the secondary role and then the action of the other key without any further delays.
 If there is no such other action, it performs primary role on the dual-role key release.
+    - `set secondaryRole.primaryFromSameHalf <(BOOL)>` enables or disables whether secondary role keys can trigger their secondary role if the triggering key is from the same keyboard half.
     - advanced strategy may trigger secondary role depending on timeout, or depending on key release order.
       - `set secondaryRole.advanced.timeout <timeout in ms, 350 (INT)>` if this timeout is reached, `timeoutAction` (secondary by default) role is activated.
       - `set secondaryRole.advanced.timeoutAction { primary | secondary }` defines whether the primary action or the secondary role should be activated when timeout is reached